Gain (singer): 2010: Solo career debut and Step 2/4

 In April 2010, it was announced that all the Brown Eyed Girls' members would pursue their own solo careers beside the group's activities.
-Gain herself became the second member to start her solo activities after Narsha by releasing her first mini-album, titled Step 2/4 with "Irreversible" as the title track in October 2010, to critical acclaim from critics and public due to its strong influence of tango.
+Gain became the second member to start her solo activities after Narsha by releasing her first mini-album, Step 2/4, with "Irreversible" as the title track in October 2010, to critical acclaim from critics and public due to its strong influence of tango.
 The video for the track was then released on October 8, 2010, alongside the album's release.
 The mini-album also achieved modest success, peaking at number two on Gaon Weekly Albums Chart while the title track became her first solo number one hit.
 Gain worked with university professor Park Myung-soo (Seoul Arts University) on the tango-inspired choreography for "Irreversible".
 On December 21, 2010, "Bad Temper" was released as a digital download single.
 She then resumed her group activities after the end of the album's promotion.

 After the promotions of Brown Eyed Girls' fourth album, it was revealed that Gain had signed a contract with LOEN Entertainment to manage her solo career.